andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 </html>
 ```

-Get the location of your index.html file to point nginx to the right place:
+Get the location of the index.html file you just created (or the existing project you will use):

 ```
 pwd
 ```

 If you aren't familiar with 'pwd', this command returns the filepath of the directory you are currently in.
+It is helpful for copying filepaths into configuration files because typos are inevitable and are harder to find.

-Find and open your nginx.conf file.
+Find and open your **nginx.conf** file.
 Remember that brew told us where it is:
 ```
 /usr/local/etc/nginx/nginx.conf
 ```